rackerlabs/support-how-to/content/how-to/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux/index.md

         ./cloudbackup-updater --configure --user myuserid --apikey ${apikey} --flavor raxcloudserver --datacenter DFW

 6. Change `myuserid` to the primary user ID for your account and `DFW` to the cloud server's region.
+(See warning in FAQ about changing the primary user ID after registering a backup agent.)

 7. Run the following command to display other registration-time controls, which you rarely use: